 Inspect all gatewells daily.

-Clean gatewells before the gatewell water surface becomes 50% covered with debris.
-If due to the debris volume it is not possible to keep gatewell surfaces at least 50% clear, clean at least once daily.
-Do not operate turbines with a fully debris-covered gatewell except to be in compliance with other coordinated fish measures, and then only as last-on/first-off.

 Measure gatewell drawdown at least once per week and more frequently as needed during high debris periods (three times per week or more).
 Clean trashracks when drawdown in gatewell slots exceeds 1.5’, or as flow conditions dictate.

 Between June 1 and June 15, determine if there is debris buildup on the trashracks by inspecting three units across the powerhouse that have the most prior operation and will not interfere with sluiceway operation.
 Rake trashracks as needed (all trashracks can be raked using the Hammerhead crane).